preshlele/preshlele/README.md

 - 👋 Hi, I’m @preshlele
-- 👀 I’m interested in front end development
+- 👀 I’m interested in front end development and its related technologies
-- 🌱 I’m currently learning React, NextJs & Typescript
+- 🌱 I currently work with Angular, React, NextJs & Typescript
 - 💞️ I’m looking to collaborate on Any projects
 - 📫 Reach me on emomensa@gmail.com